EarthNets: Empowering AI in Earth Observation: Remote Sensing Dataset Analysis

-In Fig. \ref{SIM}, the correlation matrix between 401 datasets is visualized.
+In Fig. \ref{SIM}, the correlation matrix between over 500 RS datasets is visualized.
 The lighter the color, the higher the similarity.
-To our knowledge, this is the first work that analyze the correlation between all the RS datasets.
-The correlation matrix reflect the distances between different pair of the RS dataset.
+To our knowledge, this is the first work that analyzes the correlation between existing RS datasets.
+The correlation matrix reflects the distances between different pairs of the RS dataset.
 The distance information could be valuable for the RS community.
-Here we provide some possible ways to leverage the correlation between RS datasets for future research. \begin{enumerate} \item \textbf{Dataset recommendation}.
-Based on the relationships between datasets, we are able to recommend similar and related datasets given one dataset.
-This is helpful for researchers to find desired datasets for their research tasks. \item \textbf{Domain Adaptation}.
+Some possible ways to leverage the correlation between RS datasets for future research are outlined below. \begin{enumerate} \item \textbf{Dataset recommendation}.
+Similar and related datasets can be recommended based on the relationships between datasets and the given dataset.
+This will help researchers find desired datasets for their research tasks. \item \textbf{Domain adaptation}.
 Domain adaption aims to improve the performance of a model on a target domain using the knowledge learned in the source domain.
-With the correlation map, researchers can easily find the proper source and target datasets for developing novel domain adaptation algorithms. \item \textbf{Dataset Assembling}.
-The distance between datasets can also be used to ensemble multiple small but similar datasets into a larger one for training large-scale deep networks. \item \textbf{Multi-task model Training}.
-Similarly, using the distance between datasets, we can also combine datasets with similar spatial resolution, data modalities, research domains, but different tasks into a unified one for training multi-task deep models. \end{enumerate}
+With the correlation map, researchers can easily find the proper source and target datasets for developing novel domain adaptation algorithms. \item \textbf{Dataset assembling}.
+The distance between datasets can also be used to assemble multiple small but similar datasets into a larger one (metadataset) for pre-training and evaluating large-scale RS foundation models. \item \textbf{Multi-task model training}.
+Similarly, using the distance between datasets, we can combine datasets with similar spatial resolution, data modalities, or research domains, but different tasks into a unified dataset for training multi-task foundation models. \end{enumerate}

-Furthermore, with the correlation matrix, we can visualize the RS datasets using an interactive network graph.
+Furthermore, with the correlation matrix, we can visualize RS datasets using an interactive network graph.
 The node represents the RS dataset, and the link between nodes denotes the similarity between them.
 In Fig. \ref{SIMF}, we can see that different datasets gradually cluster together when the connecting threshold decreases.